On the monotonicity of the entropy production in the Landau-Maxwell equation: Introduction

 and even suggested the \textit{complete monotonicity} of $H$, that is

 for all $n\geq 1$.
+Shortly after, Harris \cite{Harris1967} proved the complete monotonicity for a further simplified toy model with discrete velocities.
+The conjecture then remained untouched, until 1982, when Olaussen \cite{Olaussen1982} and Lieb \cite{Lieb1982} independently disproved it, by studying the Bobylev-Krook-Wu particular solutions of the Boltzmann equation \cite{Bobylev1975a,KrookWu1976}.
+However, Lieb's abstract argument does not indicate for which $n$ property \eqref{eq:compmonH} fails, and Olaussen's proof shows that it fails for $n\geq 102$.
+Furthermore, numerical simulations \cite{ZiffMerajverStell1981} indicate that the complete monotonicity of $H$ holds for $n\leq 30$ (for the particular Bobylev-Krook-Wu solutions).
+All of these results tend to indicate that McKean's conjecture may still be true for small values of $n$.
+However, to the best of our knowledge, even the $n=2$ case is almost entirely open for both the Boltzmann and Landau equations, and even for Kac's simplified model.

+After the first version of this manuscript was made public, Silvestre \cite{Silvestre2026} provided a counter-example to the monotonicity of entropy production in the case of the Boltzmann equation, albeit with a non-physical collision kernel.
+This indicates that, as for the Fisher information (see \cite{ImbertSilvestreVillani2024}), the monotonicity of the entropy production might be false in all generality but true in physical settings, further highlighting the complexity of McKean's conjecture.
-This conjecture is, to the best of our knowledge, still entirely open even for Kac's model.
-In this work, we will investigate the conjecture \eqref{eq:mckean2} in the setting of the Landau equation with Maxwell molecules, which corresponds to $\alpha=1$.

-While Coulomb interactions are the most physically relevant choice for $\alpha$, the simplified case $\alpha=1$ of Maxwell molecules provides an easier-to-investigate model while still preserving the core properties of the equation.
+In this work, we investigate the $n=2$ conjecture \eqref{eq:mckean2} in the setting of the Landau equation with Maxwell molecules, which corresponds to $\alpha=1$.
+While Coulomb interactions are the most physically relevant choice for $\alpha$, the simplified case of Maxwell molecules provides an easier-to-investigate model while still preserving the core properties of the equation.
 For the Boltzmann and Landau equations, the Maxwellian setting allows for much more explicit computations which can provide insight into the more physical settings: for instance, the monotonicity of the Fisher information along solutions of \eqref{eq:landau} was known to hold for Maxwell molecules \cite{Toscani1998,Villani2000, Villani1998a} more than two decades before the recent impressive extension \cite{GuillenSilvestre2023, ImbertSilvestreVillani2024} to other potentials.
 It thus seems reasonable to first study McKean's conjecture for Maxwell molecules before turning to other cases, and we believe that our results in this simplified case may extend to, or at least help shed light on, more complex potentials or even the Boltzmann equation.

 Our main result shows monotonicity of the entropy production after a certain amount of time, under a light hypothesis on the moments of the initial data.
 We show that this monotonicity in fact occurs as soon as the directional temperatures are sufficiently well-distributed in all directions.
 The explicit expression of the directional temperatures in the Maxwellian setting allows us to provide an explicit upper bound on the time after which monotonicity is guaranteed.
 Our second result provides a short-time regularization rate and a long-time exponential decay of the entropy production, for initial data with finite mass and energy only.
 We refer to \cite{Villani1998b} for the well-posedness of the Landau equation with Maxwell molecules for initial data with finite mass and energy.
 Note that the normalization below, in particular the diagonal temperature tensor, is always possible in a suitable orthonormal basis.